Page Refresh AI/Category Pages

 No buying guidance or comparisons

 Shoppers need help understanding differences between options.
-Without comparison copy or FAQs, category pages lose long-tail search demand to guides and competitors.
+Without comparison copy or FAQs, category pages leave important long-tail questions unanswered.

 Weak links to subcategories and best sellers

 Category pages should route both crawlers and users toward the most useful deeper pages.
-Missing internal links waste authority and reduce discoverability.
+Missing internal links reduce discoverability and make the page feel like a dead-end grid.

 A practical audit workflow